hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ## Enable performance improvements
 <!-- Below section does not apply to FPC Lite but as we haven't introduced that and this motivation can be address in a later extensions we still mention it here -->
 A second motivation for FPC is its integrity model based on hardware-enabled remote cryptographic attestation; this model can provide similarly high confidence of integrity to the standard Fabric model of integrity through redundancy, but using less computation and communication.
 With TEE-based endorsement and remote attestation, a new set of endorsement policies are made possible, which can reduce the number of required endorsements and still provide sufficient assurance of integrity for many workloads.
+***TODO*** this contradicts our enclave endorsement validation point; make clear that the actual Chaincode Execution may be expensive;

 FPC adds another line of defense around a chaincode.
 Over time and with continued development of support for other languages and Trusted Execution Environments, we intend FPC to become the standard way to execute many or even most chaincodes in Fabric, similar to what HTTPS has become for the Web.

+**(Note that FPC Lite makes the simplifying assumption that, for each deployed FPC Chaincode, a single enclave is initialized and registered.)**

+## Thread Model
+- clear discussion who are the bad actors
+- role of the peer with respect to the enclave
+- contradiction everywhere in the documents (eg. when we talk about fetching chaincode key from ERCC; it is not obvious that we mean a strong query by contacting enough peers)
+- difference between fullFPC and lite FPC
+- rollback protection; explain what this is an forward reference to rollback section

 # User Experience